View James Keaveny's Obituary on TheDay.com and share memories

 |

-Sebring, Fla. - James Patrick Keaveny, 89, of Sebring, Fla. died Saturday, Dec.
-28, 2019.
-He is survived by his beloved wife, Theresa (Rabitaille) Keaveny.
-He also leaves behind his son Michael (Nancy) Keaveny of Sebring; and daughter Lynny Jo (Arthur) Gager of Groton.
+Jim and Kate moved to Sebring, Fla. in 1994, where he cared for her until she passed in 1995.
+Jim married Theresa Rabitaille in 1997, and they lived in Sebring until his death.
+They were loyal members of the Unity Church in Sebring, led by the Rev. Andrew Conyer.

+Besides Theresa, he is survived by his son Michael (Nancy); daughter Lynny Jo Gager (Art), Kate's sister, Harriet Oddo and her family; grandsons, Casey Gager and Joseph Keaveny; his half-brothers Valery and Neil Evans; step-children, Joseph and David Rabitaille and Ellen Kerr.
+He was very fond of his grandchildren by marriage: Cassandra Turnage and Amanda and Jedidiah Jenniges.
+He was predeceased by his half-brother, Noel Evans; and grandson Jamie Gager.
+He will be deeply missed by hundreds of friends in Florida and Connecticut.

-A visiting hour will be held from noon to 1 p.m.
+There are no visiting hours.
+Family and friends are invited to attend a funeral service to be held at 1 p.m.
 Tuesday, Jan.
-14, at the Dinoto Funeral Home, 17 Pearl Street, Mystic, followed by a funeral service at 1 p.m.
-Burial with full military honors will follow immediately in Elm Grove Cemetery, Mystic.
-A complete obituary will be published in Monday's edition of The Day.
+14, at the Dinoto Funeral Home, 17 Pearl Street, Mystic.
+Burial with full military honors will immediately follow in Elm Grove Cemetery, Mystic.